thibMC/LagoPObs/README.md

 The PPI can be seen as an approximation of the probability that the $n$ clusters in the population represent the data, and is therefore an estimate of the real number of individuals: the more clusters are added to the population, the closer the PPI is to 1.
 This PPI must therefore be balanced against the risk of overestimating the number of individuals present in the real population.
 The AIC (3), or Akaike Information Criterion [7-8], measures the quality of a statistical model by balancing the explanatory power of the model, the natural logarithm of its likelihood $\log(L)$ and $n$, the number of parameters in a statistical model:

-$$AIC = 2 \times n - 2 \times \ln(L) \qquad (3)$$
+$$AIC = 2 \times n - 2 \times \log(L) \qquad (3)$$

 Based on this equation, we define the Population Information Criterion (4) or PIC for an estimated population of $n$ clusters as a function of $N$, the total number of clusters found by clustering and $PPI_n$, the PPI of an estimated population of $n$ clusters :

 $$PIC_n = 2 \times \frac{n}{N} - 2 \times \log(1+ PPI_n) \qquad (4)$$

-1 is added to the PPI to make the logarithm positive, and $n$ divided by to give a ratio ranging from 0 to 1, just like the PPI.
+1 is added to the PPI to make the logarithm positive, and $n$ divided by $N$ to give a ratio ranging from 0 to 1, just like the PPI.
 Thus, PPI and PIC will have roughly the same influence on the PIC value.
 The PIC therefore balances the number of clusters in the population with the probability that these $n$ clusters are representative of the real population.
 The ideal number of clusters is therefore estimated by minimizing the PIC: the $n$ with the smallest PIC represents the estimate of the total number of individuals in the population.

 The PIC and PPI values are stored and saved in the CSV file *PPI_PIC.csv*.

 The software therefore gives two estimates: the number of resident individuals based on the Presence Index, and the total population based on the Population Information Criterion.
 These estimates are based on relatively simple calculations, but are sufficient for the purpose needed here.
-The results saved by the software can be used to perform further, more complex analyses of population dynamics (capture-marking-acoustic recapture, ...) if necessary.
+The results saved by the software can be used to perform further, more complex analyzes of population dynamics (capture-marking-acoustic recapture, ...) if necessary.

 # Installation